 Regional sales manager

-Compensation for a regional sales manager, according to Salary.com, ranges between $94,000 and $130,000.
+The average base salary for a regional sales manager, according to Indeed, is $100,486.

 Inside and outside sales representatives

 An outside sales representative is proactive about reaching out to prospective leads.
-This person actively seeks new clients by visiting them personally, calling them or networking.
+This person actively seeks new clients by visiting them personally, calling them, or networking.
 The outside sales representative spends a lot of time “in the field,” going to conferences and meeting with prospective clients to pitch your company, though this role is becoming increasingly virtual.

 Account manager

 An account manager takes over once the sales team has identified a new client.
 This person is tasked with bringing the new client on board and retaining their business.
-An account manager uses in-depth knowledge of the product or service to build a relationship with the client and ensure customer satisfaction.
-Sometimes, account managers participate in upselling—introducing new or additional products and services to the existing client.
-Each account manager may manage more than one client, depending on how extensive your sales network is.
-The average national salary for a sales account manager is around $60,000 per year.
+An account manager uses their in-depth knowledge of the product or service to build a relationship with the client and ensure customer satisfaction.

 CO— aims to bring you inspiration from leading respected experts.
 However, before making any business decision, you should consult a professional who can advise you based on your individual situation.